September 2016 Update:

-This commitment, which we secured together with our allies at WaterWealth and others who have been tirelessly fighting for better water legislation, is one step towards protecting freshwater for the public benefit.
+This commitment to review water rates, which we secured together with our allies at WaterWealth and others who have been tirelessly fighting for better water legislation, is a key step towards protecting freshwater for the public benefit.

 This victory is really important -- asking for a review of water rates can seems like a small victory when there's so much big work to be done -- for instance, we need to stop companies like Nestle from profiting from our groundwater altogether.
 But it's an incredibly crucial step .Right now, there's a lot we don't know about water in BC.
 We need the resources to do that, which is why we've been calling for higher water rates.
 Only when we know more about our shared water reserves can we stop irresponsible industrial use for private profit.